From the 2026 budget audit

 Answer

-Share if you think a policy office should earn its scale, not expand by default.
+Share if you think a coordinating office that recovers most of its costs from fees should earn its headcount, not just hold it.

 The analyst's verdict